yazz/VisualJS/README.md

 ## Roadmap

 - **2013** Started developement in Clojure/Clojurescript
-- **2014** Called Clojure on Coils
+- **2014** Named Clojure on Coils
-- **2015** Development slows, as work moved to Light Table / Eve project
+- **2015** Development slows, as focus moved to Light Table / Eve project
 - **2016** Clojure development stopped as Eve making good progress.
-- **2016** Started Development of Visifile in Javascript, an internal search engine for enterprises
+- **2016** Started Development of Visifile in Javascript, an search engine for internal enterprise data
 - **2018** Eve project shuts down
 - **2018** Visifile launches but finds out the problem is too difficult to solve.
 Pivots the product to a low code tool
 - **2019** Visifile code removed from codebase